mollydesjardin/taiyo-corpus-tools/readme.md

 _this doc last updated 21 September, 2022_

 ## Intro
-Taiyō Corpus Tools is a series of short Python scripts that preprocesses [NINJAL's Taiyō Corpus](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html) for use with common text analysis tools and software.
-NINJAL's edition is a subset of full-text, hand-corrected articles from [Taiyō 太陽 magazine](https://ja.wikipedia.org/wiki/%E5%A4%AA%E9%99%BD_(%E5%8D%9A%E6%96%87%E9%A4%A8) (1895-1928).
-The corpus itself **is not included** here.
+Taiyō Corpus Tools is a set of short Python scripts that preprocesses Japanese-language text from [NINJAL's Taiyō Corpus](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html) for use with common text analysis software.
+The steps consist of:

-These preprocessing steps are common tasks you might need for Japanese-language documents to make them more compatible with software that assumes whitespace tokenization or UTF-8 encoding.

-Run in order:
 1. convert_shiftjis_utf8.py -- convert NINJAL's Shift-JIS-encoded, XML files of monthly magazine issues to UTF-8 with romanized XML tag names
-2. extract_metadata_text.py -- strip out XML tags and parses articles into individual text files, retaining all article metadata in a separate CSV
+2. extract_metadata_text.py -- strip out XML tags and parses articles into individual text files; save corresponding article metadata in a separate CSV
 3. tokenize.py -- insert whitespace between words using MeCab and save final output as article-level .txt files

 ### Requirements
 * NINJAL Taiyō Corpus data files (see [About the data](#-about-the-data) section below)